fearonc/My-Work/README.md

 I've used AI to help produce Python scripts for developing tools to improve workflows and simplify certain tasks within my team.

 Translation uploader - This allows a user to simply copy in a table of options with relevant translations.
 It will then perform a variety of SQL queries to check the database for any existing options, and provide either insert or update SQL commands to write to the database.
-These updates do not have an audit log, so it also then writes the updates made, time/date, and requestor name to a live Excel doc on sharepoint, so we can keep our own audit log.
+These updates do not have an audit log, so they also write the updates made, time/date, and requestor name to a live Excel doc on SharePoint, so we can keep our own audit log.
+<h1>Data input UI</h1>
 <img width="1351" height="940" alt="image" src="https://github.com/user-attachments/assets/812fe9bc-192f-4ef8-a7ac-d1a393c576ca" />
+<h1>Output Summary</h1>
 <img width="1192" height="814" alt="image" src="https://github.com/user-attachments/assets/b6f05dc2-012e-45cd-b578-586ee6f3b3a5" />
+<h1>Output of errors/warnings</h1>
 <img width="1200" height="814" alt="image" src="https://github.com/user-attachments/assets/2493558b-cb24-4bcf-b59e-17dcee318772" />